-Informal Solicitations - solicitations for contracts that exceed \$5,000 but do not require formal solicitations.

-Leases and Concessions - the renting of SBBC-owned space on a contractual basis for the purpose of making a profit by selling a commodity/service.

-Minority Business Enterprise (MBE) - any legal entity, except a joint venture, that is organized to engage in for-profit transactions, which is certified as being at least fifty-one percent (51%) owned, managed and controlled by one or more minority group members, and that is ready, willing, and able to sell goods or services that are purchased by the SBBC.
-To qualify as an MBE, the enterprise annual revenues and number of employees shall be no greater than fifty percent (50%) of the small business size standards for its industry as established by the U.S. Small Business Administration and meets the significant business presence requirements as defined herein.
+- 6. Other Services: Services rendered by individuals and firms who are contractors. which independent may include evaluations. consultations, maintenance, security, management systems, management consulting, educational training programs, research and development studies, or reports on the findings of consultants engage there under, and professional, technical, and social services. - 7.
+Goods: Supplies, materials, goods, merchandise, food, equipment, information technology, and other personal property, including a mobile home, trailer, or other portable structure with less than 5,000 square feet of floor space, purchased, leased, or otherwise secured by contract. - W. Informal Solicitations solicitations for contracts that exceed \$5,000 but do not require formal solicitations. - X. Leases and Concessions the renting of SBBC-owned space on a contractual basis for the purpose of making a profit by selling a commodity/service. - Y. Local Bidder Pricing Preference After all other Bidding Preference Laws have been applied, Responsive, Responsible, SBBC Certified E/S/M/V/WBE bidder/proposer(s), meeting requirements, and whose bid comes within two percent (2%) of the lowest non-SBBC certified bidder shall be awarded a local pricing preference. - Z. Minority Business Enterprise (MBE) any legal entity, except a joint venture, that is organized to engage in for-profit transactions, which is certified as being at least fifty-one percent (51%) owned, manage and controlled by one or more minority group members, and that is ready, willing, and able to sell goods or services that are purchased by the SBBC.
+To qualify as an MBE, the enterprise annual revenues and number of employees shall be no greater than fifty percent (50%) of the small business size standards for its primary industry as established by the U.S. Small Business Administration and meets the significant business presence requirements as defined herein.
 In addition, for purposes of being a certified MBE that is eligible to benefit from race- and gender-conscious APIs in this Policy, the enterprise shall meet the size standards for being "small" as defined herein.
 Unless otherwise stated, the term MBE as used in this Policy is not inclusive of women-owned business enterprises (WBE).